 Once the cervix has been infected, the virus can change the cells of the cervix in a direction that can lead to cancer.
 Luckily, it is usually a very slow process, taking many months to years.
 Cervical cancer screenings can help detect abnormal cells early, before they turn into cancer.
 The Pap smear screening looks for precancers, which are cell changes on the cervix that might become cervical cancer if they are not treated appropriately The HPV test looks for the DNA of the virus that can cause these cell changes.
 The two tests are frequently done together.

 Almost all of deaths from cervical cancer could be prevented by regular screenings and follow-up care.
 These simple screening tests are recommended for women between ages 21 and 65, and they can be done in a doctor’s office.
 Women should start getting Pap tests regularly at age 21, or earlier if there are multiple sexual partners.
+Being with multiple sexual partners could increase the risk of testing positive for an STI such as Chlamydia and gonorrhea.
+During a pap smear, it may be recommended to you to also get an STI test at the same time so you can determine whether you have one and if so, the relevant treatment will be provided for you.
+But having a pap smear at least every couple of years is one of the most important things you can do to see if you have any abnormal cells.
 The screening interval is up to the physician and it might be influenced by recommendations from professional societies.
 If test results are normal, the chances of getting cervical cancer until the next screening is low.

 It used to be that sexually active women would have Pap screening annually.
 Less frequent screening recently has inadvertently led to a decrease in STD screening as well.
 The good news is that when problems are detected by routine screening in the precancer stage, it is almost unheard of to have progression of the precancers to actual cancer.